lord2anil/documentation/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+## Commits

+[Lefthook](https://github.com/evilmartians/lefthook) will run QA tests against changed files in the `/docs` directory.
+If tests are failing you will see that in your CLI.

 ## Build

 ```console